jjlange/marketgeek-server/README.md

 ## Use the API
 You don't need an API key as of right now.
 This feature will be implemented in the next update, and you will receive the details for a development test server that can be accessed from anywhere shortly after.

-You can send GET requests to the following endpoints:
+You can send POST requests to the following endpoints:

 - #### /api/v1/users
   This endpoint returns a JSON object of the users that are currently in the database.
 It doesn't require any arguments.